zhuozhizheng/Periventricular-gradient-of-NAWM/README.md

+The raw MRI example data is avaiable at https://figshare.com/s/52e259868a6e7763a92c

 The image processing rely on a few public-free available softwares.
 You can download, install and acquire the manuals of these softwares using the following links:

 Lesion Segmentation Tool (version 3.0.0,  based on Matlab 2019a [9.6.0.1072779]; 64-bit [win64]; License Number: 968398): https://www.applied-statistics.de/lst.html.